-The third experiment was done using the publicly available CAIDA packet trace taken from the Equinix datacenter in Chicago [26].
+CAIDA.
+The third experiment was done using the publicly available CAIDA packet trace taken from the Equinix datacenter in Chicago [25].
 The packet trace had a total of 610 million packets sent over 30 minutes.
 Since CAIDA does not publish the policy used to process these packets, we built a policy by extracting forwarding rules based on the destination IP addresses of the packets in the trace.
-We obtained around 14000 /20 IP destination based forwarding rules.
-This was then sequentially composed [27] with an access-control policy that matches on fields other than just the destination IP address.
+We obtained around 14000 / 20IP destination based forwarding rules.
+This was then sequentially composed [18] with an access-control policy that matches on fields other than just the destination IP address.
 The ACL was a chain of 5 rules that match on the source IP, the destination TCP port and inport of the packets which introduce a dependency chain of depth 5 for each destination IP prefix.
 This composition resulted in a total of 70K OpenFlow rules that match on multiple header fields.
 This experiment is meant to show the dependencies that arise from matching on various fields of a packet and also the explosion of dependencies that may arise out of more sophisticated policies.
-Figure 6(c) shows the cache-hit percentage under various TCAM rule capacity restrictions.
-The mixedset and cover-set algorithms have similar cache-hit rates and do much better than the dependent-set algorithm consistently because they splice every single dependency chain in the policy.
-For any given TCAM size, mixedset seems to have at least 9% lead on the cache-hit rate.
-While mixed-set and cover-set have a hit rate of around 94% at the full capacity of 2000 rules (which is just 3% of the total rule table), all three algorithms achieve at least an 85% cache-hit rate.
+Figure 8(c) shows the cache-hit percentage under various TCAM rule capacity restrictions.
+The mixed-